-This is another great way to carry your keys while on a run and some of you might really like this one.
+This is another great way to carry your keys while out for a run; some of you might really like this one.

 This little box is no more than a couple of inches in size and is specifically designed for runners.

-It uses a four digit combination, that allows you to put your keys in all while locking it anywhere really.
+It uses a four-digit combination that lets you put your keys in, all while locking it anywhere.

 Outside on your door handle (probably wouldn’t recommend this), to a tow hitch, or even under your vehicle to the chassis or something.

-Besides that, I think this is a really great thing for runners and I do recommend it to any of you who simply don’t want to carry your keys on your person.
+Besides that, I think this is a great thing for runners, and I recommend it to any of you who simply don’t want to carry your keys on your person.